ajna-finance/tokens-factory/README.md

-## Test Token Factory
+# Test Token Factory
-A factory for minting tokens for testing purposes has been created.
+This repository provides a factory for minting tokens for testing purposes.
+The factory can be used to create:
+- ERC20 tokens with configurable number of decimal places.
+- ERC721 and ERC1155 NFTs.

+The EOA which created the token becomes the owner, and has the ability to mint.

-### Deployment Using Foundry
+## Deployment Using Foundry
 ```
-make deploy-test-token-factory
+make deploy
 ```